Trevor Etienne

-Trevor Etienne is an American football running back for the Florida Gators.
-Etienne is the younger brother of NFL player Travis Etienne.
+Trevor Etienne (born July 9, 2004) is an American professional football running back and return specialist for the Carolina Panthers of the National Football League (NFL).
+He played college football for the Florida Gators and Georgia Bulldogs.
+Etienne was selected by the Panthers in the fourth round of the 2025 NFL draft.
+He is the younger brother of NFL player Travis Etienne.

-High school career
+Early life

 Etienne attended Jennings High School in Jennings, Louisiana.
 During his high school career, Etienne rushed for 2,455 yards and 34 touchdowns.
 As a senior, he recorded 1,344 rushing yards along with 20 touchdowns and was named to the All-American Bowl Roster.
 A top running back in the class of 2022, Etienne committed to play college football at the University of Florida over offers from Clemson and LSU.

 College career

+Florida

 In Etienne's first collegiate game, he would tally 63 yards on five carries, before rushing for his first career touchdown the following week against Kentucky.
-Against USF, he would rush for the go-ahead touchdown in a 31-28 victory.
+Against USF, he would rush for the go-ahead touchdown in a 31−28 victory.
 Etienne would go on to score touchdowns against LSU and Georgia.
-He rushed for 719 yards and six touchdowns as a freshman in 2022, and was named to the SEC All-Freshman Team.
+He rushed for 719 yards and six touchdowns as a freshman in 2022 and was named to the SEC All-Freshman Team.

+The following season, in a game against No. 11 Tennessee, Etienne rushed for a career-high 173 yards with 23 carries and a touchdown, helping lead Florida to a 29−16 upset victory.
+As a result, he was named the Doak Walker Running Back of the Week.
+Against No. 19 LSU, Etienne rushed for 99 yards and a career-high three touchdowns, in a 52−35 defeat.
+Etienne finished the season, rushing for 753 yards and eight touchdowns.
+On December 7, 2023, Etienne announced his decision to enter the transfer portal.

+Georgia

+On December 24, 2023, Etienne announced that he would transfer to the University of Georgia to play for the Georgia Bulldogs.
+In March 2024, Etienne was arrested for DUI and reckless driving.
+Against No. 1 Texas, he rushed for 87 yards and three touchdowns, helping lead Georgia to 30−15 victory.
+In the 2024 SEC Championship Game, he rushed for 94 yards and two touchdowns, including the game winning score in overtime, as Georgia won 22−19 in a rematch with No. 2 Texas.
+Etienne finished his first season at Georgia rushing for 609 yards and nine touchdowns.

+On January 15, 2025, Etienne declared for the 2025 NFL draft.

+Professional career

+Etienne was selected by the Carolina Panthers with the 114th overall pick in the fourth round of the 2025 NFL draft.